 After graduating, I started my private practice, beginning to engage in gender affirming voicework with trans, nonbinary, and gender nonconforming clients.
 Simultaneously, I began working as Mobile Mental Health Therapist with Familylinks (Pittsburgh, PA), particularly working with older adults in the community setting.
 While I deeply valued this work, I realized that my real passion lies with working alongside members of the LGBTQIA+ communities, particularly around exploring identity, gender, sexuality, and trauma.
 This led to me shifting full-time into my private practice to provide services related to mental health as well as the voice and gender.

-The clinical services that I offer through Becoming Through Sound consists of individual/group psychotherapy, mental health evaluations for gender affirming letters, music therapy, and gender affirming voicework.
+The clinical services that I offer through Becoming Through Sound consists of individual, couples, families, and group psychotherapy, mental health evaluations for gender affirming letters, music therapy, and gender affirming voicework.
 In working toward licensure as a Licensed Professional Counselor, I am receiving outside supervision from Rachael Goss, LPC for all psychotherapeutic work.

 While I strongly believe in the power of music and the arts to foster change, these are simply potential resources for us to use within our work together and not a requirement.
 We will collaboratively decide which style of therapy works best for you.
 I truly look forward to supporting you in living your best and most affirming life!"